 • Picadillo is traditionally served with white rice and black beans.

-• For a heartier dish, add peeled, cubed potatoes, cooking until potatoes are fork tender.
+• For a heartier dish, add peeled, small-cubed potatoes, cooking until potatoes are fork tender.

 READY IN